openshift-tigerteam/onload-kmm/README.md

 ## Create the KMM Module CR
 This is the KMM module CR which ties everything together to create the build process and the resulting daemonset which signs and installs the `.ko` files onto the identified nodes.

-> [!CAUTION]
+> [!IMPORTANT]
-> Edit this file to add your version  of the srpm container image created above - `<srpm_version>`.
+> * Edit this file to add your version  of the srpm container image created above - `<srpm_version>`.
-> Change the node selector to match your environment.
+> * Change the node selector to match your environment.
 If you are using the `feature.node.kubernetes.io/pci-1924.present=true` label from NFD, make sure that the nodes you want to install the module on have that label.

 ```shell
 oc apply -f onload.module.yaml -n onload-kmm